hindu-comm/weblogs/manasataramgini/2008/07/2008-07-19_disclaimers-and-all-that.md

 their political agenda but support other Indologists who are apolitical or supportive like prahlAda.

-What a waste of time – the evils of ahamkAra\!
+What a waste of time – the evils of ahamkAra!
 Indeed someone had remarked that sometimes Indians think too much about what others say about them.
 Sadly I fit the trend.